 How To Make It?

 Soak rice in about 2 cups water for 30 mins.

 Meanwhile make the other prep.

 Dry roast the cumin, pepper corns, cloves and cinnamon and powder finely.
 Set aside.

-Once the rice is soaked, heat a heavy bottomed or a non stick pan with 2 tbsp ghee.
+Once the rice is soaked, heat a heavy bottomed or a non stick pan with 2 tablespoon ghee.

 Add the paneer cubes and shallow fry them until golden on all sides.
 Do this on low flame cos paneer burns quickly.Drain them on a kitchen towel.
 Now dunk the paneer in hot water not boiling hot but hot.
 Set aside.
 This helps the paneer to stay soft.